mhweiner/jsout/README.md

 ## Contribution

 Please contribute to this project!
-Issue a PR against `master` and request review.
+Issue a PR against `main` and request review.

 - Please test your work thoroughly.
 - Make sure all tests pass with appropriate coverage.